hannobraun/notebooks/documentation/build-process.md

 Pull the side of the cover that you're now glueing on towards the front of the text block, to make sure there is only a minimal gap between the spine of the text block and the cover there.

+This doesn't work totally reliably to reduce the gap.
+I'm working on ideas for improvements.

 7. Clamp in book press, let it dry for 30 minutes.